1995World Events

 Swegle School has added classrooms and modern facilities, but retains the same high standards of education established by the founder and enjoys strong family support.
 It is in the East Lancaster Neighborhood Association neighborhood.

 This area was annexed to the city in small sections, beginning in 1979 and continuing through the 1980s.
-It is approximately bounded by Lancaster Drive, Sunnyview Avenue, Cordon Roar and Center Street.
+Lancaster Drive, Sunnyview Avenue, Cordon Roar and Center Street are its approximate boundaries.
 Formerly a rural area, it is now a residential neighborhood with little trace of the original farms.
 One structure that remains from early Salem history is a farmhouse (above) on Swegle Road.
 Built possibly in 1904, certainly by 1917, it was part of the Zachariah Pollard Land Donation.
 The earliest known resident was Kenneth Hinkle who lived here between 1948 and 1980.

 Other events